 Fortunately, very few workplace deaths occur in this sector, but of all workplace fatalities recorded, it does still count for 1% of the total.
 It might also be worth mentioning that fatalities in the military aren’t reported to RIDDOR, the HSE has an agreement in place with the MOD.
 There is a separate system in place for dealing with such cases.
 We may or may not be able to help make claims, but it might be worth asking our team if this is at all something you’re unclear on.

-What advantages do I have if I claim for employer negligence compensation against public sector bodies with Friends Legal?
+What advantages do I have if I claim for employer negligence compensation against public sector bodies with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.

 - Our telephony team is open 24hrs a day, but you can leave them a message with our contact form, and they’ll get back to you within a few working days.